jcpowermac/hanlon-wiki/Installation.md

 ### Puppet Installation

-[puppetlabs-razor module](https://github.com/puppetlabs/puppetlabs-razor) supports Razor installation for the following platforms:
+[puppetlabs-razor module](https://github.com/puppetlabs/puppetlabs-razor) supports Razor installation for the following platforms (Debian and Fedora should work, but are untested):

 * Ubuntu Precise
 * RHEL 6